 Despite the pouring rain at NYC’s Union Square Greenmarket, customer after customer stopped by to ask Dan Gibson from Grazin’ Angus Acres detailed questions about how he raises his animals.
 His new status as the first Animal Welfare Approved farmer in Greenmarket is something he’s very proud of and it shows in his conversations.
 Dan said he gets these questions all the time, but that’s why he loves having a farmstand at Greenmarket.
 He appreciates when people ask questions and come for tours on the farm.
 “Once they come for a tour of the farm,” he said, “they’re customers for life.”

 Louisa and Bob Wooton of Kauai Kunana Dairy produce fresh Hawaiian farmstead goat cheese and meat.
 They have been raising goats in Hawaii since 1979 and making goat cheese for the past decade.
 “We are the only dairy on the island of Kauai,” Louisa Wooton says proudly.
 “Kauai Kunana Dairy is a true family farm.
 We built everything on the farm ourselves, including the house.
 Our eldest son Ryan and his wife Sarah are our partners.”

-Ilyssa Berg and Javier Flores raise Animal Welfare Approved dairy goats on Painted Goat Farm in Garrattsville, NY.
-Ilyssa is originally from the NYC metropolitan area and holds a degree in ecological anthropology, while Javier hails from Cuellaje, Ecuador- a farming region high in the Andes Mountains.
-Their herd of roughly 80 goats- Nubians, Alpines, and LaManchas- graze on over 100 acres of rolling hills in upstate New York, and produce milk from which Ilyssa and Javier make high quality, natural, fresh and aged cheeses.
+Ilyssa Berg and Javier Flores raise Certified AWA goats and chickens on Painted Goat Farm in Garrattsville, NY.
+Their herd of roughly 80 goats – Nubians, Alpines, and a few LaManchas – graze over 100 acres of rolling hills and brush in upstate New York and produce the milk from which Ilyssa and Javier create high quality goat milk cheese, yogurt, and confections.